Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 | 7     | **Vat Photopolymerization (VP)**     | A vat of photopolymer resin is cured by light                     | Stereolithography (SLA), DLP         |

 ### Future of Additive Manufacturing
 1. Industrial-Scale Production
-Moving from prototyping to mass production.
+-Moving from prototyping to mass production.

-AM will increasingly be integrated into supply chains and factory floors.
+-AM will increasingly be integrated into supply chains and factory floors.

-Hybrid manufacturing (AM + subtractive processes) will become more common.
+-Hybrid manufacturing (AM + subtractive processes) will become more common.

-2. Advanced Materials
+3. Advanced Materials
-Development of multi-material printing, functionally graded materials, and high-performance polymers, ceramics, and composites.
+-Development of multi-material printing, functionally graded materials, and high-performance polymers, ceramics, and composites.

-More biocompatible materials for medical implants and tissue engineering.
+-More biocompatible materials for medical implants and tissue engineering.

-3. Speed and Efficiency Improvements
+4. Speed and Efficiency Improvements
-Faster printing through parallelization, multi-laser systems, and real-time monitoring.
+-Faster printing through parallelization, multi-laser systems, and real-time monitoring.

-Reduced need for post-processing.
+-Reduced need for post-processing.

-4. Customization and Personalization
+5. Customization and Personalization
-On-demand and custom-made products (e.g., dental implants, prosthetics, shoes, eyewear).
+-On-demand and custom-made products (e.g., dental implants, prosthetics, shoes, eyewear).

-Ideal for low-volume, high-value parts.
+-Ideal for low-volume, high-value parts.

-5. Sustainability
+6. Sustainability
-Lower material waste compared to traditional methods.
+-Lower material waste compared to traditional methods.

-Recyclable and bio-based materials will become more common.
+-Recyclable and bio-based materials will become more common.

-Localized production reduces shipping and carbon footprint.
+-Localized production reduces shipping and carbon footprint.

-6. Integration with AI and IoT
+7. Integration with AI and IoT
-AI-driven design (generative design, topology optimization).
+-AI-driven design (generative design, topology optimization).

-Smart 3D printers with predictive maintenance and self-calibration.
+-Smart 3D printers with predictive maintenance and self-calibration.

-AM systems connected to Industry 4.0 environments.
+-AM systems connected to Industry 4.0 environments.

-7. Application Expansion
+8. Application Expansion
 Aerospace & defense: Lightweight, complex, certified parts.

 Healthcare: Bioprinting, surgical guides, implants.